 French Quarter — Grounds and Theming

 We arrived at French Quarter via Uber, as we were coming from a local Airbnb.
-French Quarter is located near Disney Springs along the Sassagoula River (along which you can ride a horse drawn carriage).
+French Quarter is located near Disney Springs along the Sassagoula River (along which you can take a horse drawn carriage ride).

 Both French Quarter and Riverside have an anteroom style lobby.
 In the case of French Quarter, you enter into a sort of outdoor-themed area with cobblestone-style flooring, a fountain, and French Quarter style light posts.